wp-plugins/frontend-checklist/readme.txt

 = EN: =

-With Frontend Checklist, you can create a HTML or PDF-Checklist for your vistors.
+With Frontend Checklist, you can create a HTML or PDF-Checklist for your visitors.
 The status of the HTML-Checklist can be saved via Cookie.
 Your visitors can always come back and continue with the checklist.

 You can see a [Live-Example of the checklist](http://www.transsib-tipps.de/reise-organisation/transsib-checkliste/) on my (german) page about the  Transsiberian Railway.